relay-tools/Relay.swift/website/docs/api/pagination-fragment.md

 - `hasPrevious: Bool`: Indicates if there are more items that can be fetched from the beginning of the list.
 - `loadNext(_ count: Int)`: Function that can be called to fetch the next `count` items from the end of the list.
 - `loadPrevious(_ count: Int)`: Function that can be called to fetch the previous `count` items from the beginning of the list.
+- `refetch(_ variables: Variables? = nil)`: Function that can be called to trigger a refetch of the fragment's data. `variables` will be the variables for the refetch query that Relay generates for you.
+This may change which node the fragment is targetting from then on.
+That's okay: Relay will keep track of that for you, but be aware that it may not match the original fragment your view is passing in.

 ## Using `@connection` fields as Collections